America's most amazing hotel pools

-(CNN) — Sharks, hot springs, mountain vistas, water elevators -- all without having to leave room service delivery range.
+(CNN) — Sharks, hot springs, mountain vistas, water elevators -- all without having to leave the range of room service delivery.

-When temperatures are brick-oven high and humidity levels surge past "swamp-like," there's nothing like a quick swim to cool you off during a business trip or vacation.
+When temperatures are brick-oven high and humidity levels surge past "swamp-like," there's nothing like a quick swim to cool you off while you travel -- be it a business trip or vacation.
 Throw in monster views, insane settings and ingenious design, and the pool becomes more than just a watering hole.
-It's the ultimate place to chill.
-Literally.

-These amazing U.S. hotel pools are the coolest part of any trip.
+It's the ultimate place to chill -- a destination unto itself.
+These amazing hotel pools in the USA are the coolest part of any trip:

 Amangani (Jackson, Wyoming)

-Note: Editor's note: As of mid-May 2018, the Keswick is closed for repairs and is scheduled to reopen in 2019 according to its website.
-Editor's note: This article was previously published in 2013.
-It was reformatted, updated and republished in July 2017 and again in May 2018.